milonmaze/privacy-terms-observatory/developers.facebook.com/terms.md

 iii.
 "Sensitive data" is personal data about a person's racial or ethnic origin, political opinions, religious or philosophical beliefs, trade-union membership, genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person's sex life or sexual orientation, criminal convictions or alleged commission of an offence;

 iv.
-"Frequency of the transfer" is on a continuous basis to the extent required to fulfil the purpose outlined in Section 10(b)(v) below;
+"Frequency of the transfer" is on a continuous basis to the extent required to fulfill the purpose outlined in Section 10(b)(v) below;

 v.
 Nature and purpose of the data transfer(s)" is the provision of the App and other products and services by you to Users pursuant to the applicable terms and conditions and Privacy Policy of you and/or your Client; and